bravegrumpy/merther/src/misunderstood/chapters/02_Hungry.md

 *Arthur started to kiss Merlin, starting on the forehead and making his way down, paying special attention to Merlin&rsquo;s nipples, stiff due to stress, the cold, or, most likely, arousal.
 A quick nip on Merlin&rsquo;s neck told Arthur this would be a special spot.*

 *Eventually, Merlin&rsquo;s energy came back, and with that more defiance. &ldquo;For real, I do not want this.
 Let me go, and I won&rsquo;t tell anybody about this,&rdquo; Merlin squealed pitifully.
 This may have been genuine communication.
 But to Arthur, the squeals were encouragement.
-He would not accept no, for he could finally be honest, and allow Merlin to do the same.*
+He would not accept refusal, for now he could finally be honest, and allow Merlin to do the same.*

-*&ldquo;No, I want you to be aroused for me, as you are adorable and you want this more than I do,&rdquo; Arthur replied while softly rubbing Merlin&rsquo;s thighs and bollocks.
+*&ldquo;No, I want you to be aroused for me, as you are adorable, and you want this more than I do,&rdquo; Arthur replied while softly rubbing Merlin&rsquo;s thighs and bollocks.
 Merlin&rsquo;s physical reactions already confirmed that he wanted this, regardless of what his mouth might be saying.*

 *Finally, Merlin&rsquo;s cock started to stiffen as Merlin sighed.
 With that, Arthur lifted Merlin up, bridal style, and gently placed him on the cushioned bed.
 Arthur was determined to make Merlin feel good.
 A bed was a first step in impressing onto Merlin just how much he mattered.*